microsoft/qlib/docs/component/estimator.rst

             .. note::

-                If users choose mongo observer, they need to make sure:
+                If users choose the mongo observer, they need to make sure:
-                    - have an environment with the mongodb installed and a mongo database dedicated for storing the experiments results.
+                    - Have an environment with the mongodb installed and a mongo database dedicated to storing the results of the experiments.
-                    - The python environment(the version of python and package) to run the experiments and the one to fetch the results are consistent.
+                    - The python environment (the version of python and package) to run the experiments and the one to fetch the results are consistent.

-Model Field
+Model Section
 -----------------

 Users can use a specified model by configuration with hyper-parameters.